-• We have no idea when we will return to what is now being called "a new normal".
+- The industry is facing a very uncertain market outlook for our products this year as the worldwide food service markets where the bulk of our products are sold have been heavily disrupted and we do not have any indication at this time when they will stabilize and at what price levels.
+This will also have in the short-term a negative impact on profitability and will likely require significant adjustments to our businesses. - We have no idea when we will return to a what is now being called "a new normal".
 It is, however, clear that this will take a number of months and likely at least this full fishing season.
-What if we are faced with a second wave of infections this fall or next winter, as some experts predict?
-When will a vaccine be available?

-• Faced with such instability and uncertainty how can one accurately produce with any degree of confidence a five- year business plan?

-• If we present now an application for a multi-year allocation, we will have to live with the consequences of this potential mistake for the next five years.

-NWMB and FAC will be faced with issues considering and studying applications if you are still required to work from home.

-• It may not be possible to appear in person before the FAC or NWMB to explain and defend our applications, thereby resulting in less effective presentations and consideration of our applications.
-In the case of AFA, our fishing season has already been seriously disrupted by the impact throughout the world of Covid-19.
+What if we are faced with a second wave of infections this fall or next winter as some experts predict?
+When will a vaccine be available? - As a result of the stay at home orders issued by GN, we are faced as a Nunavut company with a number of additional problems as we must work from home and are prohibited from inter-community travel.
+Further, the overburdened internet service, especially in our high Arctic communities, renders video conferencing virtually impossible.
+Therefore, we will be unable to engage in meaningful consultation with our stakeholders while preparing a major five-year quota application.
+This is simply not possible in the current crisis environment and the restrictions related to it. - Faced with such instability and uncertainty how can one accurately produce with any degree of confidence a five- year business plan as required under NWMB quota application process? - If we present now an application for a multi-year allocation, we will have to live with the consequences of this potential mistake for the next 5 years. - NWMB and its Fishery Advisory Committee (FAC) will be faced with issues considering and studying applications if they are still required to work from home. - It may not be possible to appear in person before the FAC or NWMB to explain and defend our applications, thereby resulting in less effective presentations and consideration of our applications. - In the case of AFA our fishing season has already been seriously disrupted by the impact throughout the world of Covid-19.
 We have been engaged for several months in our plans to purchase a new vessel that would increase our harvesting capacity.
 However, we have not been able to complete the purchase because the vessel must undergo significant modifications at a shipyard to improve its ice classification.
 Until restrictions are eased in Poland, we cannot get the vessel in the shipyard to complete the required work.
-We had hoped to have the vessel fishing this season but owing to the virus it will be delayed to next season.
+We had hoped to have the vessel fishing this season but owing to the virus it will be delayed until next season.

-We believe we have presented strong arguments as to why delaying the multi-year quota application and maintaining the current allocations for another year is a wise course of action that will permit us to focus on surviving the crisis we face because of Covid-19.
+We believe we have presented strong arguments as to why maintaining the current allocations for another year is a wise course of action that will permit us to focus on surviving the crisis we face because of Covid-19.
+We know that in your position as Minister of Fisheries and Ocean you understand all too well the disruption in the normal way of conducting our business and the importance of meaningful consultation to our indigenous communities.
+We therefore urge you to request NWMB to delay their request for multi-year quota applications until we are operating in a more stable health and financial environment.